zammad/zammad-admin-documentation/system/integrations/ldap/index.rst

            You can learn more about user accounts in general on :doc:`/manage/users/index`.

-   * When using several LDAP sources containing users with email addresses on different sources, the user in question will be updated with every source configured. *The last LDAP source will win.*
+   * When several LDAP sources contain the same user (meaning the same email address), the user in question will be updated with every source configured. *The last LDAP source will win.*

      This is subject to change with `Issue 4109`_ in the future.
    * Synchronization statistics currently affect *all* configured LDAP sources.